-Obtaining a Master’s degree in Social Work, or MSW, is an excellent way to advance in your current career, start a new career, and/or increase your earnings.
-The greatest benefit of a master’s degree in social work is it leads to a career that is full of improving people’s lives.
+With a Master’s Degree in Social Work individuals can advance their current careers.
+They can also start a new career and increase their earnings.
+The greatest benefit of a master’s degree in social work is a career that is full of improving people’s lives.
 The term “social work” describes a wide range of helping professions.
 The master’s degree helps you unlock the door to those professions.

 Careers for a Master’s Degree in Social Work

-A bachelor’s degree is required to get a master’s degree in social work.
-While those who pursue a master’s degree in social work typically study psychology, sociology, human services, or social work in their undergraduate program, anyone who has a bachelor’s degree is eligible to apply and be accepted into a master’s degree in social work program.
+Students who need a bachelor’s degree are required to get a master’s degree in social work.
+Those who pursue an MSW typically study psychology, sociology, human services, or social work in their undergraduate program.
+However, anyone who has a bachelor’s degree can apply for a master’s degree in a social work program.

-For those students who did not earn a Bachelor’s Degree in Social Work or a related discipline in undergrad may have to take prerequisites before moving on to the main courses.
-Some programs may require an exam called the Graduate Record Examination (GRE).
-Applicants may also need to submit an essay talking about your career goals and why you would be a good fit for the program.
-However, many programs do not or will waive it if you have a certain GPA or a previous master’s degree.
+Students who did not earn a BSW may have to take prerequisites before moving on to the main courses.
+Some programs require an exam called the Graduate Record Examination (GRE).
+Applicants may also need to submit an essay talking about career goals.

 Medical Social Worker

 Medical social workers help patients and their families access the care and the support that they need.
-They educate patients to help them make informed decisions about their care, refer them to resources (e.g. support groups and bereavement counselors), and provide counseling during emotionally stressful time periods.
+They educate patients to help them make informed decisions about their care.
+Additionally, they refer them to support groups and bereavement counselors and also provide counseling during emotionally stressful time periods.
 They also communicate with medical staff to advocate for the patient’s best care and to keep the family informed.
-These social workers are often employed in hospitals, nursing homes, assisted livings, and hospice facilities.
+These social workers are often employed in hospitals, nursing homes, assisted living, and also hospice facilities.